Walks

 Many owners feel guilty when they are late for a walk or need to travel.
 That is completely understandable.
 The dog is waiting, and the owner worries whether they are doing enough.

 Good care does not always mean doing everything alone.
 Sometimes it means organizing care better.
-If you see that walks are often too short or irregular, you can use that information to make a better decision — for example, plan a longer evening walk, change your routine, or in the future use a dog walker to support your dog’s daily care.
+If you see that walks are often too short or irregular, you can use that information to make a better decision — for example, plan a longer evening walk, change your routine, or use a dog walker to support your dog’s daily care.

 The goal is not only for the dog to “go out.”
 The goal is a fuller life — enough time outdoors, movement, calmness, and routine.